9 post-purchase emails that drive engagement, revenue, and loyalty

 2. They build Amazon Prime-level trust

 On that note, most people see companies like Amazon as the gold standard for on-time delivery.
-But, Marvinac notes, a small or medium-sized ecommerce business doesn’t have that level of trust built in automatically.
+But, Marvinac notes, a lesser known ecommerce business doesn’t have that level of trust built in automatically.

 That’s where post-purchase flows come in.
 They’re a valuable way to communicate, not only when things are going well, but also when things are going poorly—a prime moment for your brand to give a shopper peace of mind.

 Let’s say a snowstorm hits the town where your main warehouse is located, you’ll want to let affected customers know.
 And you can do that with automated messages, powered by direct integrations between your tech platforms.

 “The direct integration between Klaviyo and ShipBob can yield so much data granularity,” Marvinac says.